top of page

 Fundraising

 Your donations help us to plan and deliver services year-round.
-Extended winter provision, such as Canterbury Community Shelter, is only possible with significant funding from the community, as well as grants from a range of sources.
-To help us plan for next winter, please visit Catching Lives on JustGiving and set up a monthly donation.
+Achieving an effective 7-day service is only possible with regular donations and fundraising events by the community, as well as grants from a range of funders, and income from our bookshop.
+To help keep our doors open for a warm welcome every day, please visit Catching Lives on JustGiving and set up a monthly donation.

 Access